 Prior to writing My Two Elaines – and while he still cared for his wife at home – Schreiber helped the Alzheimer’s Association launch Operation: Stronger Together.
 The multi-year awareness program initiated in 2015 has helped the Southeastern Wisconsin Chapter connect record numbers of families to education and resources that are vital to successful caregiving.
 He also collaborated with Wisconsin’s state government and business groups to help create the Dementia-Friendly Employers Toolkit, which is used by human resources departments and employee assistance programs.
 Such initiatives have led to Schreiber being recognized with awards from the Alzheimer’s Association and other organizations.

-Martin’s work on behalf of older citizens goes back decades to his 16 years in public service as a state senator, lieutenant governor and governor focusing on elderly concerns, improved quality of nursing home care, and development of the in-home Community Care Organization.
-He went on to become a successful insurance executive and publisher before starting his own government relations firm, Martin Schreiber & Associates Inc., in 1988.
+Schreiber’s work on behalf of older citizens dates back decades to his 16 years in public service as a state senator, lieutenant governor and governor where he focused on improved quality for nursing home care and development of the in-home Community Care Organization.
+He went on to become a successful insurance executive and publisher before he started his own government relations firm in 1988.

-He attended Valparaiso University and the University of Wisconsin–Milwaukee and has a doctorate of law from Marquette University.
+Schreiber attended Valparaiso University and the University of Wisconsin–Milwaukee, and earned a doctorate of law from Marquette University.

-Martin and his wife Elaine are the parents of four children, Kathryn Lyon, Martin Schreiber, Kristine Haas and Matt Schreiber.
-They have thirteen grandchildren and five great-grandchildren.
+Marty and his wife Elaine are the parents of four children, Kathryn Lyon, Martin Schreiber, Kristine Haas and Matt Schreiber.
+They have 13 grandchildren and five great-grandchildren.